edusalcas/single-cell-repo/README.md

 - [Data acquisition](https://github.com/edusalcas/single-cell-repo/tree/Ont-Creator/Ont-Creator): Explain the way to download the data from the repositories, process it and add all the information to the ontology.
 - [GOREP content](https://github.com/edusalcas/single-cell-repo/tree/Experiments/Experiments): Explain percentile creation, database schema creation and insert instances to the database.
 - [API-REST](https://github.com/edusalcas/single-cell-repo/tree/API-REST/API-REST): Explain the API, buildt in Python with Flask, and how to use it.
+- [Docker image](https://github.com/edusalcas/single-cell-repo/tree/main/docker-image): Explain how to create the docker imagen for the API.

 # Credits

 Developer: Eduardo Salmerón Castaño - eduardo.salmeronc@um.es